geekahmed/Computer-Networking---A-Top-Down-Approach/06. The Link Layer and LANs/README.md

 - The software components of the link layer implement higher-level link-layer functionality such as assembling link-layer addressing information and activating the controller hardware.
 ## Section 2.
 Error-Detection and -Correction Techniques
 ### Notes
+- Error-detection and -correction techniques allow the receiver to sometimes, but not always, detect that bit errors have occurred.
+	- Even with the use of error-detection bits there still may be undetected bit errors; that is, the receiver may be unaware that the received information contains bit errors.
+- The simplest form of error detection is the use of a single parity bit.
+- In an even parity scheme, the sender simply includes one additional bit and chooses its value such that the total number of 1s in the d + 1 bits (the original information plus a parity bit) is even.
+	- For odd parity schemes, the parity bit value is chosen such that there is an odd number of 1s.
+- The ability of the receiver to both detect and correct errors is known as forward error correction (FEC).
+- In checksumming techniques, the d bits of data are treated as a sequence of k-bit integers.
+	- One simple checksumming method is to simply sum these k-bit integers and use the resulting sum as the error-detection bits.
+- An error-detection technique used widely in today’s computer networks is based on cyclic redundancy check (CRC) codes.
+CRC codes are also known as polynomial codes, since it is possible to view the bit string to be sent as a polynomial whose coefficients are the 0 and 1 values in the bit string, with operations on the bit string interpreted as polynomial arithmetic.
 ### Review Questions - SECTIONS 6.1–6.2
 - Consider the transportation analogy in Section 6.1.1.
 If the passenger is analagous to a datagram, what is analogous to the link layer frame?
 	- Link-layer frame is analogous to transportation tickets like plane ticket or bus ticket.